catalyst-cooperative/pudl/docs/data_dictionaries/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section contains mappings of codes in the raw tables to their corresponding labels and descriptions in the processed PUDL database tables.
+For example, the code, NV, represents the full description "Never to exceed" in the core_eia_codes_averaging_periods table.

 .. toctree::
    :maxdepth: 1